rsksmart/rsk-powhsm/middleware/README.md

 ### Building

 Distribution of the middleware is done in the form of `.tgz` archives containing the binaries - main file and dependencies -, which are first built using the python tool [pyinstaller](https://www.pyinstaller.org/) and then packed for distribution.
 Scripts for building binaries for each main tool can be found under the `middleware/build` directory.
 These scripts place the output under the `middleware/bin` directory.
-There are also two scripts that are shorthand for serial building:
+There are also three scripts that are shorthand for serial building:

 - `middleware/build/all`: builds all the tools.
+- `middleware/build/dist_ledger`: builds all the tools that are meant for Ledger distribution.
-- `middleware/build/dist`: builds all the tools that are meant for distribution.
+- `middleware/build/dist_sgx`: builds all the tools that are meant for SGX distribution.

 Within the same docker image, utility builds are bytewise reproducible.